blink-io/sq/sq.md

 }

 // Obtain the query string and args slice back from the CompiledFetch.
-// The params map and rowmapper function are also available. query, args, params, rowmapper := compiledQuery.GetSQL()
+// The params map and rowMapper function are also available. query, args, params, rowMapper := compiledQuery.GetSQL()

 // Execute the compiled query with the default values. actor, err := compiledQuery.FetchOne(db, nil)